Sugarloaf (band): Name change and the Liberty years

-Just after the first album's release, the group added singer/guitarist/composer Bob Yeazel, who’d previously played in Denver psych band Beast with Kenny Passarelli.
+Just after the first album's release, the group added singer/guitarist/composer Bob Yeazel, who’d previously played in Denver psychedelic music band Beast with Kenny Passarelli.
 The group recorded two albums with famed Buddy Holly producer Norman Petty.
-Yeazel was also a member of Superband with Jimmy Greenspoon, who would go on to join Three Dog Night.
-Yeazel would feature heavily on Sugarloaf's second album, Spaceship Earth (January 1971), which would only manage to reach No. 111.
-The album’s two singles, "Tongue-In-Cheek" and "Mother Nature's Wine", would peak at No. 55 and No. 88, respectively.
+Yeazel was also a member of Superband with Jimmy Greenspoon, who later joined Three Dog Night.
+Yeazel featured heavily on Sugarloaf's second album, Spaceship Earth (January 1971), which managed to reach only No. 111.
+The album’s two singles, "Tongue-In-Cheek" and "Mother Nature's Wine", peaked at No. 55 and No. 88, respectively.
 The former was the final single ever issued by Liberty itself before it was folded into United Artists.

-During 1970 and 1971, Sugarloaf had a heavy touring schedule that included appearances with the Who, Deep Purple, Eric Burdon & War, and other popular acts of the time.
+During 1970 and 1971, Sugarloaf had a heavy touring schedule that included appearances with The Who, Deep Purple, Eric Burdon & War, and other popular acts of the time.
 On March 16, 1971 they performed at an afterparty for the 13th Annual Grammy Awards with Aretha Franklin, Three Dog Night and others.

 The band became a sextet when they welcomed former Maul & the Kutups bassist Bobby Pickett (not to be confused with the "Monster Mash" performer) on May 16, 1971 and six days later, they appeared on American Bandstand to play "Green Eyed Lady" and "Mother Nature's Wine".

 In 1972 Sugarloaf played on the single "I.O.I.O.", a cover of a Bee Gees song recorded by TV actor Butch Patrick that was produced by Frank Slay.

 Bob Yeazel and Bobby Pickett left Sugarloaf sometime in mid-1972.
 Pickett later went on to perform with Etta James, Gregg Allman, Detective and Cafe R&B. After playing in various bands for a while, Yeazel took an eight-year break from performing before he once again began touring, writing songs and recording demos.

-After a falling out with Corbetta, Bob Webber, Bob Raymond, and Bob MacVittie departed the group as well by late 1972, leaving Corbetta with the rights to the Sugarloaf name.
+After a falling out with Corbetta, Bob Webber, Bob Raymond and Bob MacVittie departed the group as well by late 1972, leaving Corbetta with the rights to the Sugarloaf name.